gardener/machine-controller-manager/docs/faq.md

 Health check performed on a machine are:

-- Existense of corresponding node obj
+- Existence of corresponding node obj
 - Status of certain user-configurable node conditions.
   - These conditions can be specified using the flag `--node-conditions` for OOT MCM provider or can be specified per machine object.
   - The default user configurable node conditions can be found [here](https://github.com/gardener/machine-controller-manager/blob/91eec24516b8339767db5a40e82698f9fe0daacd/pkg/util/provider/app/options/options.go#L60)